 While DVA recognizes the challenges of living in a complex, modern society, we wish to promote the choices that provide the greatest reduction of animal suffering.
 It is our intention to be inclusive in honoring the different views of those who sincerely intend to minimize the suffering of animals.

 For more information about DVA and to learn about local meetings and activities, please email Alexandra Arbogast.

-Insight on the Inside (IOI) is program sponsored by Insight Meditation Community of Washington, encouraging the practice of generosity and compassion through volunteer work in correctional facilities.
+Insight on the Inside (IOI) is a program sponsored by Insight Meditation Community of Washington, encouraging the practice of generosity and compassion through volunteer work in correctional facilities.
 Volunteers teach mindfulness practices to men and women who are incarcerated and to those transitioning from incarceration into their communities.
 Currently Insight on the Inside teaches fifteen classes in Montgomery and Arlington Counties, the District of Columbia, reaching about 150 people a week.